novalagung/httpsproxy2http/README.md

 ## Disclaimer

 We do not store any of your data.
 Use at your own risk.
-For better security, We recommend to host the httpsproxy2http on your own cloud.
+For better security, We recommend to setup the httpsproxy2http on your own cloud.

 ## Usage